RenderKit/ospray/README.md

 transfer function.
 That handle can be assigned to a volume as parameter “`transferFunction`” using `ospSetObject`.

-One type of transfer function that is built-in in OSPRay is the linear transfer function, which interpolates between given equidistant colors and opacities.
+One type of transfer function that is supported by OSPRay is the linear transfer function, which interpolates between given equidistant colors and opacities.
 It is create by passing the string “`piecewise_linear`” to `ospNewTransferFunction` and it is controlled by these parameters: